Vancouver Island and Coast Economic Region Workforce Insights

 Key Local Labour Market Insights

-from November and went down by 0.1 percentage points from same month last year.
+• The local employment rate registered 61.3%.
+It went up by 0.6 percentage points from January and went up by 0.7 percentage points from same month last year.

-Local unemployment rate reached 3.7%.
-It went down by 0.5 percentage points month-over-month, and went up by 0.4 percentage points year-over-year.
+• Local unemployment rate registered 5.2%.
+It rose by 0.3 percentage points month-over-month, and rose by 2.3 percentage points year-over-year.

 Employment Trends

-Total employment in December 2025 was 234,280, showing a slight decrease of 430 from the previous month.
-From December last year, employment levels grew by 750, maintaining momentum.
+Total employment in February 2026 was 233,380, showing a measured increase of 2,240 from the previous month.
+From February last year, employment levels rose by 3,180, maintaining momentum.

 Scroll down to explore more data